Dušan Đokić: Serbian clubs

 In his career he played for Topličanin, Dinamo Pančevo, Rad, Zemun, Obilić, Železnik, Voždovac, but his career started taking off when he joined Red Star Belgrade in January 2006.
 Almost 26 years of age at this point, Đokić had a great half-season scoring 8 goals from 9 league appearances during the second half of the 2005–06 season, helping Red Star to the league title.

 He scored 14 goals over his next full season at Red Star, becoming the club's top striker en route to another league championship.

 Club Brugge

 During summer 2007, he was sold to Club Brugge.

-Loans

-In January 2009 he was loaned to AC Omonoia for six months.
+In January 2009, he was loaned to AC Omonia for six months.
 In September 2009, he was loaned to Astra Ploiești for another four months.

-On 10 March 2010 Club Brugge officially sold on loan Serbian striker to Chinese Chongqing Lifan of China's first division, the expert player's contract with the Belgian club expires in June 2011.
+On 10 March 2010, Đokić joined Chinese Super League side Chongqing Lifan on loan.

 Zagłębie Lubin

 In summer 2010, he joined Zagłębie Lubin on a two-year contract.